 Open-hearth furnace process

-In the process of steelmaking, iron ore, pig iron, and limestone are poured through the top of the open-hearth furnace which is then heated for about 1,600°f (871°c).
+In the process of steelmaking, iron ore, pig iron, and limestone are poured through the top of the open-hearth furnace, which is then heated to about 1,600°f (871°c).
 After the heating process, the ore and limestone form slag that is lighter than iron so it floats on the top surface.
-Impurities like carbon oxidized float out of the iron into the slag.
-After all this, carbon steel is produced.

 Bessemer process of Steelmaking

-The second process on how steel is produced from pig iron is the Bessemer process.
-This steelmaking process also involves the oxidation of impurities in the pig iron which is achieved by blow air through the molten iron in a Bessemer converter, at this point, the heat of oxidation raises the temperature and keeps the iron molten.
+This steelmaking process also involves the oxidation of impurities in the pig iron, which is achieved by blowing air through the molten iron in a Bessemer converter; at this point, the heat of oxidation raises the temperature and keeps the iron molten.

-Air plays an important role as it reacts with molten pig iron and makes the impurities from oxides, carbon monoxide burns off, and other impurities from slag.
+Air plays an important role as it reacts with molten pig iron and makes the impurities from oxides and carbon monoxide burn off and other impurities from slag.